Places to visit

 Warwick Castle

-There are a dozen castles from which to choose - Warwick is the finest mediaeval castle in England and Sudeley castle, once the palace of Katherine Parr, are two favourites.
+There are a dozen castles from which to choose - Warwick is the finest medieval castle in England and Sudeley castle, once the palace of Katherine Parr, are two favourites.

 Click here to find out more about Warwick Castle